RishitLaddha/mini-project/README.md

   - Integrates perfectly with S3 for static hosting
   - **Free tier eligible** - First million requests per month are FREE!
 - **What visitors see**: Beautiful, user-friendly interface explaining our journey, metrics, and model architecture

 ---
+## 🤗 Try It Yourself - HuggingFace Space Demo

+Want to see the model in action?
+Upload your own images and get instant predictions!

+**🚀 Live Demo**: **[ResNet50 ImageNet-1K Inference](https://huggingface.co/spaces/RL00/resnet50-imagenet1k)** ← Click here!

+**Features:**
+- ✨ Upload any image (dogs, cats, cars, food, anything!)
+- ⚡ Instant predictions with confidence scores
+- 📊 Top-5 class predictions displayed
+- 🎨 Clean, user-friendly Gradio interface
+- 💯 Same model we trained for 4 days on AWS!

+Give it a try and see how well our model recognizes objects! 🎯

+---